Walter Winchell: Legacy

 Even during Winchell's lifetime, journalists were critical of his effect on the media.
 In 1940, St. Clair McKelway, who had earlier written a series of articles about him in The New Yorker, wrote in Time:

 the effect of Winchellism on the standards of the press...
 When Winchell began gossiping in 1924 for the late scatological tabloid Evening Graphic, no U.S. paper hawked rumors about the marital relations of public figures until they turned up in divorce courts.
 For 16 years, gossip columns spread until even the staid New York Times whispered that it heard from friends of a son of the President that he was going to be divorced.
 In its first year, The Graphic would have considered this news not fit to print...
 Gossip-writing is at present like a spirochete in the body of journalism...
 Newspapers... have never been held in less esteem by their readers or exercised less influence on the political and ethical thought of the times.

-Winchell responded to McKelway saying, "Oh stop!
+Winchell responded, "Oh stop!
 You talk like a high-school student of journalism."

-Despite the controversy surrounding Winchell, his popularity allowed him to leverage support for causes that he valued.
-In 1946, following the death from cancer of his close friend and fellow writer Damon Runyon, Winchell appealed to his radio audience for contributions to fight the disease.
+Despite the controversy surrounding Winchell, his popularity allowed him to leverage support for causes he valued.
+In 1946, after the death from cancer of his close friend and fellow writer Damon Runyon, Winchell appealed to his radio audience for contributions to fight the disease.
 The response led Winchell to establish the Damon Runyon Cancer Memorial Fund, since renamed the Damon Runyon Cancer Research Foundation.
 He led the charity with the support of celebrities, including Marlene Dietrich, Bob Hope, Milton Berle, Marilyn Monroe, and Joe DiMaggio, until his death from cancer in 1972.

 In 1950, Ernest Lehman, a former publicity writer for Irving Hoffman of The Hollywood Reporter, wrote a story for Cosmopolitan titled "Tell Me About It Tomorrow".
 The piece is about a ruthless journalist, J.J.
-Hunsecker, and is generally thought to be a thinly veiled commentary on the power wielded by Winchell at the height of his influence.
-It was made into the film Sweet Smell of Success (1957), with the screenplay written by Lehman and Clifford Odets.
+Hunsecker, and is generally thought to be a thinly veiled commentary on the power Winchell wielded at the height of his influence.
+It was made into the 1957 film Sweet Smell of Success, with a screenplay by Lehman and Clifford Odets.

-Walter Winchell is credited for coining the word "frienemy" in an article published by the Nevada State Journal on 19 May 1953.
+Winchell is credited for coining the word "frienemy" in an article published by the Nevada State Journal on 19 May 1953.

-In his 1961 novel Stranger in a Strange Land, Robert A. Heinlein introduced the term "winchell" into the American vocabulary as a term for a politically intrusive gossip columnist, in reference to the character Ben Caxton.
-He contrasted Winchell with Walter Lippmann, another well-known journalist, whose forte was politics rather than celebrity gossip.